bot4s/telegram/README.md

       admin =>
         reply(
           s"""${admin.firstName}:
-             |The answer to life the universe and everything is 42.
+             |The answer to life the universe and everything: 42.
              |You can /logout now.""".stripMargin)
     } /* or else */ {
       user =>